Wisconsin officer will not face charges in killing of biracial teen

 Kenny’s attorney said the decision was appropriate, while Robinson’s family members expressed disappointment.

-Several hundred demonstrators were marching from the gray house where Robinson was shot toward the state Capitol Building, singing gospel songs behind a street-wide “Black Lives Matter” banner.
-A protest is also planned on Wednesday morning.
+Several hundred demonstrators marched from the gray house where Robinson was shot to the state Capitol Building after the announcement, singing gospel songs behind a street-wide “Black Lives Matter” banner.

+At the end, Robinson’s mother, Andrea Irwin, said, “I‘m not the type to be defeated.
+I‘m just beginning to fight.”

 Police warned that there had been credible threats against officers if the district attorney decided not to bring charges.